-The present study is an attempt to uncover cultural idiosyncrasies using methods that are more comprehensive to the real-world phenomena of dance and music and less dependent on assumptions and control of rhythm tasks.
+The present study is an attempt to uncover cultural idiosyncrasies using methods that are more comprehensive to the real-world phenomena and less dependent on assumptions and control of rhythm tasks.
 The methods are experimental and many technical and conceptual issues must be discussed and improved.
-However, the study seems to provide contributions to the knowledge of cultural representations of meter and conceptual ideas about accessing metrical models.
-Even if the results comprehend a small universe of musically trained individuals, they still exhibit intriguing idiosyncrasies that emerge from robust quantitative data.
-The study seems to demonstrate that it is not entirely necessary to impose rigorous control of tasks detached from real-world musical engagement in order to compute and access significant responses to musical meter.
+However, the work seems to provide relevant contributions to the knowledge of cultural representations of meter and conceptual ideas about accessing metrical models.
+Even if the results comprehend the small universe of musically trained individuals, they still exhibit intriguing idiosyncrasies that emerge from the data.
+In other words, the study seem to demonstrate that it is not necessary to impose limited tasks detached from real-world musical engagement in order to compute and access significant responses to musical meter.

 The results show that cultural differences are reflected in timing and signalization of structures of meter and also affect the morphology of movements.
 Most of the movements seem to describe a "line", which involves opposite movement changes (e.g., forward-backward, which naturally impose binary divisions to the body constraints).
 Changes pertained to the second PCA component may indicate movements follow a plane and are present in some tendencies observed in the graphs.

-The main contribution of the results focuses on the differences between the responses between Argentinian and Brazilian musical cultures.
-Brazilian subjects, for example, seem to move in a more active display and delay changes of direction in relation to metrical rules.
-The density of events for the same group suggests a priority to perform percussive gestures in relation to the metrical structure.
-Results of Argentinian subjects express a variable (perhaps choreographic) display of changes but subjects entrain to metric segments using more accurate changes of direction in time.
+The main contribution of the results focuses on the different responses between Argentinian and Brazilian musical cultures.
+Brazilian subjects, for example, seem move in a more active display and delay changes of direction in relation to metrical rules.
+The density of events suggests a priority to percussive engagement to meter.
+Results of Argentinian subjects express a variable (perhaps choreographic) display of changes but subjects entrain to metric segments using more precise changes of direction in time.

-The study also contributes with alternatives for assessment of metric engagement in contexts where traditional tapping or survey techniques are impractical (e.g. experiments with infants or cultures that are not familiar with control tasks) or the analysis of open movement responses to music are needed.
-We must acknowledge that the analysis lies in the assumption that changes of directions denote the enactment of metrical accents.
-Even if the hypothesis is considered weak for some conditions, the recording of free movements movement responses simplify the data collection and provides a larger number of observations, facilitating the observation of characteristics of the universe of study and further replication of the study.
+The study also contributes with alternatives for assessment of metric engagement in contexts where traditional tapping or survey techniques are impractical (e.g. experiments with infants) or the analysis of open movement responses to music are needed.
+We must acknowledge that the analysis lies in the assumption that changes of directions denote the enaction of metrical accents.
+Even if the hypothesis is considered weak for some conditions, the recording of free movements movement responses simplify the data collection and provides a larger number of observations, facilitating the observation of characteristics of the universe of study.

 The technique present in the methods makes use of simple algorithms that are novel in their combination and application but involve trivial and widely available computer methods.
 The information is represented almost entirely as data visualization, which helps evaluation, and avoid measures of centrality.
 In this respect, responses to musical meter involve intricate interdependencies across many points of observation.
 Deviations also cannot be considered as a result of random disturbances.
-Therefore, the violations of assumptions of independence and homogeneity of variance would invalidate the application of traditional significance measurements.
-In fact, as suggested in some examples, variability may be considered a form of signalization of meter and should not be underestimated given the influence of improvisation practices in Western and non-Western music.
+Therefore, assumptions of independence and homogeneity of variance cannot be accepted.
+In fact, as suggested in some examples, variability may be considered a form of signalization of meter and should not be underestimated given the influence of improvisation in Western and non-Western music.